 Just as a door turns on its hinges, so a lazybones turns back over in bed.
 A shiftless sluggard puts his fork in the pie but is too lazy to lift it to his mouth.

-Laziness is the habit of resting before you get tired.
+Laziness is the habit of resting before you get tired from your labors.

 The writer of Proverbs isn’t sympathetic to a lazy person.
 He mocks their inaction and questions their purpose of existence.
-He compares the turning of the sloth as to a door on hinges.
-He ridicules the inability to lift a fork for the satisfaction of a good taste of life.
+He ridicules the inability to lift a fork to satisfy a good taste of life.
+He compares the turning of the sloth to a door on hinges.

-An authentic man is very active and even aggressive to get things done.
-Action is a prerequisite of success.
+An authentic man is very active and even aggressive in getting things done.
+Action is a prerequisite to success.
 You’ve heard it said, “It is easier to turn a moving car.”
-The same is true for us – it is easier to go in the right direction while we’re taking action.
+The same is true for us – it is easier to go in the right direction while taking action.

-God has greater plans for you than sitting on the comfort of a couch.
+God has bigger plans for you than being seduced by the sofa.